stateful/runme/README.md

 ### Print

+Instead of running the code of a code cell, `print` just outputs the code that would have been executed.

 ```sh { name=runme-print interactive=false }
 $ runme print hello-world
 ```

 ### Help

+Find help and information to parameters and configurations.

 ```sh { name=runme-help interactive=false }
 $ runme help